frcsdes/research-blog/pages/posts/a_really_dumb_pointer/content.md

 ## Ensuring a Dumb Pointer

 The next step is to support conversion from smart pointers.
-This time, we need to check if the base class template (`std::unique_ptr` for instance) is smart and handles ownership by itself.
+This time, we need to check if the base class template (`std::unique_ptr` for instance) is smart and defines how ownership is managed.
-We also want to recover the type of the pointed resource to cleanly constrain it and check its convertibility.
+We also want to recover the type of the pointed resource to check its convertibility.
 One way to do this without relying on the member types of the smart pointer class is to take a template template parameter `Smart`, and constrain it using a concept:

 ```cpp20